SmogDr/edar_coursebook/docs/06-rprog3.md

 ### Date-time classes in R

-R has several classes of Date-time objects, none of which are easy to remember:
+R has several classes of date-time objects, none of which are easy to remember:

 1. **`POSIXct`** - stored as the time, in seconds, between the `epoch` of 1970-01-01 00:00:00 UTC and the date-time object in question.
     * the 'ct' stands for *"continuous time"* to represent "continuous seconds from origin";